Iraqi frigate Ibn Khaldun: Design and description

 Ibn Khaldun has a length of 96.7 m, a beam of 11.2 m, with a draught of 4.5 m and her displacement is 1850 LT at full load.
-The ship was powered by combined diesel or gas (CODOG) propulsion, consisted of an Rolls-Royce Marine Olympus TM3B gas turbine with sustained power output of 22,300 shp, and two MTU 16V 956TB91 diesel engines with sustained power output of 7,100 shp, distributed in two shafts.
+The ship was powered by combined diesel or gas (CODOG) propulsion, consisted of a Rolls-Royce Marine Olympus TM3B gas turbine with sustained power output of 22,300 shp, and two MTU 16V 956TB91 diesel engines with sustained power output of 7,100 shp, distributed in two shafts.
 She was also equipped with controllable pitch propeller.
 Her maximum speed are 26 kn with gas turbine and 20 kn with diesels.
 The ship had a range of 4000 NM while cruising at 20 kn.

 The ship has a complement of 93 personnel, with the addition of 100 cadets for training purpose.
 She was armed with one Bofors 57 mm L/70 Mk 1 naval gun, one Bofors 40 mm Automatic Gun L/70, and four 20 mm Rheinmetall Mk 20 Rh-202 autocannons in twin mount.
 The ship also armed with two 533 mm torpedo tubes and one GM 101/41 depth charge projector.
 She was designed to be able to carry four MM38 Exocet anti-ship missiles with two launchers, but the launchers itself were never fitted.
 As a training ship, Ibn Khaldun has classroom and additional bridge, navigation room, radio room, and accommodations.

 Her electronic system and sensors consisted of Philips Elektronik 9LV200 Mk 2 fire control radar, two Racal Decca 1229 surface search/navigation radars, a hull-mounted sonar, and electronic countermeasure-electronic support measures suite.